Please sign up for my monthly newsletter. (Form on the right.)

 He rubbed the back of his neck.
 He looked so young and vulnerable like he did sometimes down at the store.
 Like then, I just wanted to wrap my arms around him and hug him.
 Tell him everything was gonna be all right.

 “We started arguing.
-I mean, everything’s been so awful since I moved here to take care of my aunt.”
+I mean, everything’s been so awful since I moved here to take care of my, well, let’s call her my aunt.”
 He sighed, giving me a whiff of blood breath.
 Wasn’t too bad.
 I could get used to it.
-“Then he started yelling at me.
+“Then the ghost started yelling at me.
 He said I was miserable now and I was always going to be more miserable if I didn’t change.
 I tried to tell him it wasn’t me who was supposed to change.
 This town needed to change.
 Then he tried to hit me and I swerved.”

 He slumped next to me.
 Well, shoot.
 What was I supposed to do?
 I put my arm around him and gave him a sideways hug.